tusen-ai/naive-ui/src/equation/demos/enUS/index.demo-entry.md

 # Equation

-No one will think of that a component library should have this component. however a friend of me need this.
+No one will think of that a component library should have this component.
+However a friend of me need this.

 <n-alert title="Note" type="warning" style="margin-bottom: 16px;" :bordered="false">
   Due to package size, Naive UI doesn't include katex.
 If you want to use Equation, make sure you have setup katex before using it.